-I had a situation where I had to do an indoor-outdoor marijuana grow op.
+I decided to do an indoor-outdoor marijuana grow op.

 - I didn’t want to be running grow lights, air conditioning, and fans constantly for 18 or 12 hours a day.
 Didn’t want the heat problems, increased costs, and security concerns.